14 Minute Read

 For many, one of the biggest expenses in college is the cost of room and board.
 But there’s an easy way to eliminate that for some big savings—live off campus.
 Whether it’s commuting to class from their own apartment or continuing to live with you, your child can save a bundle.

 And I absolutely get the fact that either one of you might not be thrilled with those possibilities.
 After all, you’re both looking forward to more independence!
 But there’s another way to look at this that you should consider.
 If you can see the college years as a temporary season of necessary sacrifice for the victory of debt-free living, you’ll be able to get through anything.
 Even a few extra years under the same roof!

 10. Get on a Budget

 Now this is one of those pieces of advice that might sound too obvious to mention—until you realize how few people budget!
 Trust me, it’s worth your time to be sure your child knows how to make and stick to a budget before they leave for college.

 By being proactive to list their monthly income and expenses and give every dollar a job to do, your child will begin to really take ownership of their college experience.
-Not only that, but they’ll also get some insight into just why you don’t want them to take the easy way out by getting school loans!
-And when they see how much it really costs to pay for a month of college in terms of food, transportation, clothing and rent, they’ll probably take their schoolwork more seriously too.
+They’ll also get some insight into just why you don’t want them to take the easy way out by getting school loans!
+When they see how much it really costs to pay for a month of college in terms of food, transportation, clothing and rent, they’ll probably take their schoolwork more seriously too.

 A Great First Step

-Are you feeling better about the possibility of affording college for your child without student loans?
-Good!
-And now that you’ve got a solid plan to pay for it all, your child could use their own road map for college success.
+Now that you’ve got a solid plan to pay for it all, your kids could use their own road map for college success.
 That’s why I wrote The Graduate Survival Guide.
 In it, I talk through five mistakes to avoid making in college.
 It’s full of real-life stories, including some of my own, as well as those of others who’ve been to school and found successful careers.

 About Anthony ONeal